Steven Universe: Soundtracks

 The first soundtrack album collecting songs from the first four seasons, Steven Universe Soundtrack: Volume 1, was released on June 2, 2017.
 The soundtrack debuted at number 22 on the Billboard 200, number two on the Soundtracks chart, and number one on the Independent Albums chart.
 In Europe, it reached number 28 on the UK Album Downloads Chart, nine on the country's Soundtrack chart, 56 on the nation's official Compilation chart, and 174 on the Ultratop Flanders album chart.
 An album of songs from the fifth and final season, Steven Universe: Volume 2 (Original Soundtrack) as well as a karaoke album were released on April 12, 2019.
 Volume 2 debuted at number 24 on the Soundtracks chart, number 28 on the Independent Albums chart, and number 14 on the Kid Albums chart.
 A soundtrack for the movie featuring its songs and score was released on September 3, 2019, peaking at number 57 on the Billboard 200, number five on the soundtrack chart, number six on the Independent chart, and number two on the Kid Albums chart.
 The soundtrack for Steven Universe Future was released on October 23, 2020.

-Five albums featuring the show's score were released on May 29, June 26, July 31, August 28, and September 25, 2020, respectively.
+Five albums featuring the music score were released on May 29, June 26, July 31, August 28, and September 25, 2020, respectively.

 Reception

-Critical response
+Popularity Steven Universe has been considered one of the greatest animated television series of all time in various publications, particularly for its recognition of LGBTQ representation in children's television.
+The series ranked number 99 on BBC's 100 Greatest Television Series of the 21st Century, the last of four animated shows in the 21st century to be included on the list.
+IndieWire and GamesRadar+ ranked the series number 6 and number 12 as the greatest animated TV series in history lists, respectively.
+In a list by Vanity Fair, it is ranked at number 4 as one the best TV shows from the 2010s.

+All five seasons of Steven Universe hold a perfect 100% rating on Rotten Tomatoes.
+The website's critical consensus for season five reads: "Having blossomed into a sophisticated mythology with a deeply moving subtext, Steven Universe remains a sparkling entertainment and perfect introduction to LGBTQ representation for children."
+Public interest in the series measured by Google Trends vastly outstripped that of Cartoon Network's other series in April 2016, which The A.V.
+Club called "definitive proof that Steven Universe is now Cartoon Network's flagship series".
+In 2019, TV Guide ranked Steven Universe number 61 in its selection of the top 100 contemporary television series, describing the series as "groundbreaking" with an "uplifting, self-affirming message".